About

 Beth has been a public speaker and facilitator of grief support groups, bereavement seminars and retreats, and writing workshops since 2004.

-She is the author of the Good Words: Memorializing Through a Eulogy book and booklets, More Good Words: Practical Activities for Mourning, “Practicality, Adaptability, Possibility in Grief” (Grief Digest Magazine, October 2011), and coauthor of Supporting a Grieving Workforce.
-Beth also writes for the Tri-County Funeral Director’s Association Tri-County Crier Newsletter and the Open to Hope website.
+She is the author of Duty, Honor, Hope: Strategies for Understanding and Unpacking First Responder Grief (ICISF Press, 2023) and Grief on the Road to Emmaus: A Monastic Approach to Journeying with the Bereaved (Liturgical Press, 2023), and the coauthor of Supporting a Grieving Workforce (ICISF Press, 2022).
+Beth also wrote the Good Words: Memorializing Through a Eulogy book and booklets, More Good Words: Practical Activities for Mourning, as well as “Practicality, Adaptability, Possibility in Grief” (Grief Digest Magazine, October 2011).
+Look for more of Beth’s essays in the Tri-County Funeral Director’s Association Tri-County Crier Newsletter, the Open to Hope website, and her Blogs on this website.

 More places to find Beth: